vectordotdev/vector/website/docs/reference/transforms/rename_fields.md

 ---
-last_modified_on: "2020-04-11"
+last_modified_on: "2020-04-22"
 component_title: "Rename Fields"
-description: "The Vector `rename_fields` transform accepts and outputs `log` events allowing you to rename one or more log fields."
+description: "The Vector `rename_fields` transform accepts and outputs `log` events, allowing you to rename one or more log fields."
 event_types: ["log"]
 function_category: "shape"
 issues_url: https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22transform%3A+rename_fields%22